Classroom Strategies

 - Model how to identify the major ideas or concepts presented in a selection of text as you read.

 - Organize the ideas into categories.
-Remind students that your organization may change as you continue to read and add more information.
+Remind your students that their organization may change as they continue to read and add more information.

 - Use lines or arrows on the map to represent how ideas are connected to one another, a particular category, and/or the main concept.
 Limit the amount of information on the map to avoid frustration.

-- Encourage students to use the concept map to summarize what was read.
+- Encourage your students to use the concept map to summarize what was read.

 Download blank templates

-- Teachers can use concept maps as a pre-reading strategy by inviting students to share what they already know about a particular concept.
-While reading, teachers should ask students to help add to the map as a group using an overhead or large chart.
+- You can use concept maps as a pre-reading strategy by inviting students to share what they already know about a particular concept.
+While reading, ask students to help add to the map as a group using an overhead or large chart.
 This provides a visual aid for building upon their prior knowledge with new information they have gathered from reading.

-- Teachers may wish to have students practice writing skills by asking students to write on their own concept map.
+- You may wish to have your students practice writing skills by asking them to write on their own concept map.

 - Teach vocabulary words explicitly and use simple words.